-As noted above, it is crucial that the children are dressed for any weather.
-We will begin our day outside every day and only extreme weather stops us, such as high winds, extreme cold and thunderstorms.
-The children need to have waterproof jackets and pants, rubber boots, closed shoes, long pants, and long sleeves (in warmer weather this provides protection from mosquitoes).
-Hats must be always worn outdoors.
+As noted above, the children must be dressed for any weather.
+We will begin our day outside every day, and only extreme weather, such as high winds, extreme cold, and thunderstorms, will stop us.
+The children need waterproof jackets and pants, rubber boots, closed shoes, long pants, and long sleeves (in warmer weather, this protects them from mosquitoes).
+Hats must always be worn outdoors.

 When colder weather comes, the children need snowsuits and mittens.
-Wool hats, mittens and socks are the best for warmth and allow for moisture transference in a way that synthetics do not.
-Undershirts and wool sweaters or vests can be layered and removed if necessary - dressing in layers helps accommodate for fluctuating temperatures.
-We highly recommend at least 3 layers on the top and two layers on the bottom once the temperatures begin to drop in the fall and until the warmth has penetrated the ground in the spring (young children spend a great deal of time on the ground).
+Wool hats, mittens and socks are the best for warmth and allow for moisture transference in a way synthetics do not.
+Undershirts, wool sweaters, or vests can be layered and removed if necessary - dressing in layers helps accommodate fluctuating temperatures.
+We highly recommend at least 3 layers on the top and two on the bottom once the temperatures drop in the fall and until the warmth has penetrated the ground in the spring (young children spend much time on the ground).
 The warmth of the body of a young child is very important for the development of their organs.
-We have extra clothes at school if the weather changes dramatically through the day.
+We have extra clothes at school if the weather changes dramatically throughout the day.

-Dressing your child in clothing without cartoons, slogans or writing during school time, frees them of the influences of external media during their day.
-This allows your child, as well as other children, the opportunity to develop their own imagination using creative ideas and thoughts as the source of inspiration for their play.
+Dressing your child in clothing without cartoons, slogans, or writing during school frees them from the influences of external media during their day.
+This allows your child and other children to develop their own imagination using creative ideas and thoughts as the source of inspiration for their play.